 Next, sort the keywords by CPC which have the same metric as the suggested bid of the Keyword Planner.

 The KD (Keyword Difficulty) helps us to determine the difficulty to get ranked on the first page of Google, and the “Com” (competition) has to do with the advertising competition.
-A high competition and CPC are strong indicators of a keyword with commercial intent.
+A high competition and CPC are strong indicators of a low competition keyword with commercial intent.

 In my opinion, if you use any of these ways to make your keyword research and check for words that potential buyers use to search, you will find many ideas in any niche.